 AROUND CAMP DAVID RV RESORT

-Camp David RV Resort is a brand new campground in the Fort Benning/Columbus area with full hookup sites for all sizes and types of RVs with sewer, water, and electric along with great cell service.
-You will need to be self-contained during your stay as we do not yet have a bathhouse or office and are working to add amenities over the next few months.
-We do not have Wi-Fi yet, but are working diligently to add that along with other amenities.
+Camp David RV Resort is a newly developed campground in the Fort Benning/Columbus area with full hookup sites for all sizes and types of RVs with sewer, water, and electric along with great cell service and WiFi.

 While Camp David RV Resort is the best of the outdoors, it's also within a 1 mile radius of the National Infantry Museum, Oxbow Meadows Environmental Learning Center, Columbus City Dog Park, Fort Benning Military Installation, and the Oxbow Meadows Golf Course.
-Additionally there are restaurants (local and chain), stores, and easy access to the I-185 highway.
+Additionally there are restaurants (local and chain), stores, and easy access to Hwy 280 and I-185.
 Finally, the Chattahoochee Riverwalk crosses the property and is a paved biking and walking trail that connects the 9 miles to downtown Columbus.